Women's Month 2026 Webinar: Give to Gain - Women, Volunteerism & Mutual Growth

 Madalyn joined VWB in October 2025 as Program Officer for the VETS program.
 Raised in rural Mi’kma’ki (Nova Scotia), her early experiences with livestock and veterinary care sparked a lasting interest in the connections between animal health, livelihoods, and community well-being.
 She holds a Bachelor of Arts in Bioveterinary Science and a Master of Arts in Global Development Studies, and has seven years of experience working in international cooperation programs focused on gender and rural development.
 In 2024, Madalyn served as a Gender Advisor Volunteer in Kenya through VWB’s Emerging Leaders Program, supporting efforts to strengthen women’s participation and leadership in livestock systems.

-In this webinar, Madalyn will reflect on her experience as a VETS volunteer in Kenya, sharing what it was like to work alongside women farmers and local partners, the knowledge and skills she contributed, and how the experience shaped her professional perspective on gender and livestock-based livelihoods.
+In this webinar, Madalyn reflected on her experience as a VETS volunteer in Kenya, sharing what it was like to work alongside women farmers and local partners, the knowledge and skills she contributed, and how the experience shaped her professional perspective on gender and livestock-based livelihoods.

 Kavitha Misra